TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.header.rst

          Added the *linesep* argument.

-   The :class:`Header` class also provides a number of methods to support standard operators and built-in functions.
+   The :class:`Header` kundi also provides a number of methods to support standard operators and built-in functions.

    .. method:: __str__()